-The American Conservative’s Rod Drehler is only the latest observer to point out an inconvenient truth few want to hear: modern American evangelicalism is dead or nearly dead.
-This doesn’t mean Christianity in the United States is dead, it simply means that the pseudo reformation and pseudo revival practiced by the likes of Billy Graham, Jerry Falwell, and Rick Warren has predictably failed.
+The American Conservative’s Rod Dreher is only the latest observer to point out an inconvenient truth few want to hear: modern American evangelicalism is dead or nearly dead.
+This doesn’t mean Christianity in the United States is dead, it simply means that the pseudo reformation and pseudo revival practiced by the likes of Billy Graham, Jerry Falwell Sr., and Rick Warren has predictably failed.

-Quoting from the late blogger Michael Spencer, a.k.a. the Internet Monk, Drehler predicts that within a few years, the mega churches will be sitting empty and all the “Christian” books, DVDs, video games, CDs, and similar materials will be filling the dumpsters.
+Quoting from the late blogger Michael Spencer, a.k.a.
+The Internet Monk, Dreher predicts that within a few years, the mega churches will be sitting empty and all the “Christian” books, DVDs, video games, CDs, and similar materials will be filling the dumpsters.
 No politician will pay any attention to the Religious Right, and the media will not bother to cover evangelists and their activities.

 Not surprisingly, atheists, secularists of all stripes, libertarians, liberal Christians, gays, non-Christians, and traditional Christian believers, such as Catholics, the Orthodox, and Anglicans, will welcome this development.
 Many of them I’m sure will jump for joy, or even break out the champagne, when they see the for-sale sign and empty parking lot at the local mega church.

 Perhaps we should wait to celebrate evangelicalism’s death, because for all its faults and shallowness, late 20th century American revivalism or evangelicalism had some positive side effects.
 As the mega churches go down and the preachers fade into irrelevance, many of us find ourselves missing their influence.

 The most important positive side effects of 20th century American evangelicalism include: